Tearfund: Projects working within Tearfund in the UK

 A number of discrete initiatives currently operate within Tearfund in the UK.
 These include:

 Restored: An international Christian Alliance working to end violence against women, with a focus on transforming relationships.

 Toilet Twinning: Funds the building of latrines and sanitation projects around the world by getting people to twin their toilets in the UK with an overseas latrine.

 Inspired Individuals: The Tearfund-sponsored programme identifies, nurtures and links up Christian entrepreneurs who are radical changemakers in their communities.

 Tearfund Learn: An arm of Tearfund that produces a wide range of educational resources for people involved in development work.

 There are also separate Tearfund offices in Wales, Scotland and Northern Ireland, each initiating nation-specific campaigning and communications as well as coordinating on UK-wide work.

 Publications

 Tearfund produces a number of regular and one-off publications, mostly available in both printed and digital formats.
 Current publications include:

 Tear Times – A magazine sent to supporters three times a year, with news, stories and promotions.

 Prayer Diary – Sent with Tear Times, containing prayer points for every day.

-Tearfund Learn – publish a number of educational resources, include Footsteps, a community development magazine.
-It is currently translated into five languages and distributed worldwide three times a year.
-They also regularly produce training materials on topics such as environmental sustainability.
+Tearfund Learn – the Communication for Development arm of Tearfund, publish a number of educational resources, case-studies, research reports, impact reports and tools and guides for people working to end poverty.
+They also regularly produce training materials on topics such as environmental sustainability, disaster response and church mobilisation.

+Footsteps Magazine – A print and digital magazine for people working with their communities to bring positive change.
+Footsteps is published three times a year and is free of charge.
+It is currently translated into four languages and distributed worldwide three times a year.

 Church publications – Tearfund sends supporting churches regular resources to coincide with appeals and emergencies.
 It occasionally produces church and Bible study group resources for Christmas and Easter.

 It also publishes a number of reports on development-related issues such as sustainability.